 Authors

-• Uzma Bibi King Abdullah Teaching Hospital Mansehra, Health Department KPK Author
+• Uzma Bibi Department of Obstetrics and Gynaecology, King Abdullah Teaching Hospital Mansehra, Health Department KPK, Pakistan Author

 Keywords: